- by Daniel

 As they can wrap them around whichever joint is hurting them to gain the benefits of the soothing heat.

-It also has a 9 foot electric cord so you don't need to sit right next to the plug socket when using it.
+And the 10 foot electric cord means you don't need to sit right next to the plug socket when using it either.

 Some Hot & Cold Reusable Ice Bags